State of Georgia COVID-19 state services and links to state agency websites:

 If I need a copy of my medical record, can I get it from the Central Registry?

 No, because the Central Registry does not have – or need - a full medical record of the visit or any patient’s Social Security Number.
 The hospital at which you were treated should have your complete medical record for the injury event – doctor’s notes, prescriptions written, test results, etc. The Central Registry has only the demographic data we need to generate injury statistics and notify injured persons of resources.
+The BSITFC is not subject to HIPAA rules as it is not a covered entity.

 My child received a Central Registry letter.
 Why wasn’t it addressed to me?